dynamicdevsgmod/DynUI/README.md

 ```
 ### Methods
 #### void AddTab(name, material, first)
-Name: Name of the tab to reference by as well as what shows up in the menu.
+Name: Name of the tab to reference by as well as what shows up in the menu.<br>
 Material: Material for the icon using the Material() function.
-Can not be nil.
+Can not be nil.<br>
 First: Whether or not this is the tab you want to be already active when the menu first opens. **DO NOT SET THIS TO TRUE ON MULTIPLE TABS**

 ## DynButton